 Types of text message reminders

-Text message reminders are ideal for reducing missed appointments and no-shows across a range of industries.
+Text reminders are ideal for reducing missed appointments and no-shows across a range of industries.

 In the healthcare industry, no-shows directly affect patient care and clinic productivity.
-Text message reminders are often used in these settings to remind patients about upcoming consultations and procedures.
+SMS reminders are often used in these settings to remind patients about upcoming consultations and procedures.
 Read how, during a 2016 randomised controlled trial, text message reminders increased appointment attendance at a pediatric clinic.

 The beauty and hairdressing sector is another that frequently deals with no-shows.
 This Hairdressing Journal International article explains that missed appointments cost salons an incredible £1.2 million every year.